Discoveri-org/Discoveri/README.md

 - `command_to_launch_jobs` (string): the command used to launch jobs in the job managing system where the simulations will be launched, e.g. `sbatch submission_scipt.sh` for SLURM.
 The users must ensure that all the required libraries are charged in the submission script and that this file has all the permissions to be used.
 - `name_log_file_simulations` (string): name of the log file produced by the simulations.
 - `word_marking_end_of_simulation_in_log_file`(string): a word that if present in the `name_log_file_simulations` of a simulation will tell ``Discoveri`` that the simulation has ended and can be postprocessed.
-- `time_to_wait_for_iteration_results` (float): after launching `num_samples` simulations at each iteration, ``Discoveri`` will wait this time in seconds to check if at least one simulation has ended.
+- `time_to_wait_for_iteration_results` (float): after launching `number_of_samples_per_iteration` simulations at each iteration, ``Discoveri`` will wait this time in seconds to check if at least one simulation has ended.
 The simulations that have ended are postprocessed, evaluating the corresponding `f(X)`.
 If some simulations are still running, ``Discoveri`` will wait again the same amount of time and check again.
-This process continues until all the `num_samples` simulations have ended and the next iteration can start after all of them are postprocessed.
+This process continues until all the `number_of_samples_per_iteration` simulations have ended and the next iteration can start after all of them are postprocessed.

 #### Available optimization methods and their hyperparameters (to do)